 Dave: Out loud.

-Dave: So she can hear it.
+Dave: She can hear it.
 And you don’t tell each other until at night.
 So every - for 30 days, you know your spouse is looking, watching, figuring out what they like about you.

-Jim: And, uh, Dave, this has been so wonderful, so insightful, really.
-And I - I hope everyone has benefited.
-I can’t imagine that if you have thought about these things, or maybe you’re in that, uh, stage of either emotional attachment or any of the things that Dave has described these last couple of days.
-This is the greatest help for you right now.
-This is the safety line coming out to you to say, “Don’t jump in that pool or that ocean of affairs.
+Jim: It’s easy to understand why.
+Dave’s insights - they’re really helpful.
+And I know we’ve all benefitted.
+If you’ve thought about having an affair, or maybe you’re in a stage of emotional attachment, or any of the other phases Dave described these last couple of days, this is the greatest help for you right now.
+This is the safety net coming out to you to say, “Don’t jump into that ocean of affairs.
 Don’t do it.
 Stay on the ship of your marriage where you can weather these things.”
-Dave, again, so good and so insightful.
-Thank you so much for that.

 End of Teaser